li-xin-yi/seedlab/Cross-Site-Scripting-Attack/readme.md

 - attacker: `10.0.2.15`
 - server: `10.0.2.4`

-Edit the record in `etc/host` on the attacker:
+Edit the DNS record in `etc/host` on the attacker:

 ```
 10.0.2.4       www.xsslabelgg.com